It started with a simple question: How can we encourage spenders to save?

 At the end of the Big Game, we asked everyone to tell us their savings story by submitting 1,000 words or less via the game app.
 Doing so officially entered players into our contest, where a total of $250,000 was distributed among winners to put towards their savings goals.
 Here are just a few of the many reasons and motivations behind peoples’ savings goals.

-Meet the Ally Big Save Winners
+Meet a few of the Ally Big Save Winners

 AJ J. | Olathe, KS